jorgeluizparra/Campus-Digital/README.md

-# Grupo A - Frontend application
+# Signup class - Frontend application

 ## Description
-This is the frontend application project of the Grupo A signup system.
+This is the frontend application build in Vue.js.
 This project uses Vue, Vuetify, Vuex, Vue Router and Axios.

 ## Backend services repository
 https://github.com/jorgeluizparra/Grupo_A_Service